epogrebnyak/econometrics-navigator/docs/_sources/forward.rst.txt

 Foreword
 ========

-Back in graduate school I was perfectly happy with Greene, Daugherty, EViews and MatLab.
-Now I code in Python more often than R, and I feel amount of information about econometrics is now immense to a degree it erodes confidence.
+Back in graduate school I was perfectly happy with Greene, Dougherty, EViews and Matlab.
+Now I code in Python more often than in R, and I feel amount of information about econometrics is immense to a degree it erodes confidence.

 Not that we have more spam tutorials and ivory-tower self-referring paywall